GitHub038/Pronostic_Application/README.md

 Overall Description
 -------------------
-Application wich give the possibiliy to create .csv with your soccer prediction.
+This application give you the possibiliy to create .csv from your soccer predictions.
-You can also load other pronostics save as .csv form and consult your ranking.
+You can also load otherq pronostics save as .csv form and consult your ranking.